Next Foundation

-The NEXT Foundation was a privately funded New Zealand strategic philanthropy foundation launched in March 2014.
-It had a mandate to spend down $100 million over 10 years into environmental and educational projects that will benefit future generations of New Zealanders.
-While spend-down or sunset foundations are increasingly common overseas, they are rare in New Zealand.
+The NEXT Foundation is a privately funded New Zealand strategic philanthropy foundation focused on conservation projects with the vision to inspiring New Zealand to become the world's first Nature Positive country.
+It invests in a small number of multi-year initiatives with both financial and non-financial support.
+It targets initiatives that are transformational, with multi-year commitments, and large aspirational goals.

-NEXT Foundation invested in a small number of multi year initiatives with both financial and non financial support.
-It targeted initiatives that were transformational, inspirational and run in a business like way.
+NEXT was established in 2014 by New Zealand philanthropists Neal and Annette Plowman, who support the philosophy of giving while living and have a long history of philanthropy in New Zealand.
+Before the formation of NEXT most of their philanthropy was managed discreetly, via a charitable trust.
+The couple encourage everyone in a position of privilege to give away at least half their wealth during their lifetime.

-NEXT was established by New Zealand philanthropists Neal and Annette Plowman, who support the philosophy of giving while living, and have a long history of philanthropy in New Zealand.
-Before the formation of NEXT most of their philanthropy was managed discreetly under the radar, via a charitable trust.
-This inspirational couple encourage everyone in a position of privilege to give away at least half their wealth during their lifetime.
+NEXT had an endowment of NZ$100 million in 2014 to spend down over 10 years into environmental and educational projects that would benefit future generations of New Zealanders.
+The Plowmans donated a further NZ$150 million in 2026 to continue supporting environmental initiatives for another 10 years.